bigratmonster/bigrat.monster/readme.md

 a picture of big rat

-## ⚠ Direct link to media files not working?
+## ⚠ Direct link to media files not working

 The folder structure was updated and as a result, all old links are replaced with the default nginx 404 webpage.

 Please use the new link(s) going foward.

-# merch.bigrat.monster
+## merch.bigrat.monster

 The website is owned and operated by [humboldt123].